 Get the answers by downloading the Family Feud questions and answers PDF below.
 The number next to the answer is the percentage of people who gave that answer (and the number of points the team receives at the end of a round for that answer).

-Simply enter your first name and email address in the box below and you’ll be taken directly to the PDF and receive a copy to your email inbox.
+Simply enter your first name and email address in the box below and you’ll receive a copy to your email inbox.
 Don’t see the box?
 Click here to get to it.

 More Halloween Party Games